Roni Sengupta · SPIN Lab & UNC Chapel Hill

 Shengze Wang, Ziheng Wang, Ryan Schmelzle, Liujie Zheng, Youngjoong Kwon, Roni Sengupta, Henry Fuchs

-We introduce a novel system that can render high-quality novel views from 4 RGBD camera focused on a tele-conferencing setup.
-We introduce a novel multiview point cloud rendering algorithm.
+Novel system rendering high-quality novel views from 4 RGBD cameras in a tele-conferencing setup with a multiview point cloud rendering algorithm.

 Universal Guidance for Diffusion Models